-Therefore, the Board, in accordance with the Company's amended Articles of Associations, consists of seven (7) Directors, three (3) of whom are appointed by the Special Shareholder.
-Four (4) Directors are elected as per their eligibility in the satisfaction of Article (23) ("Eligibility of Directors") by secret ballot of the General Assembly.
+Therefore, the Board, in accordance with the Company's amended Articles of Associations, consists of seven (7) Directors, three (3) of whom are appointed by the Special Shareholder "QatarEnergy".
+Four (4) Directors shall be elected from the eligible shareholders for membership of the Board who meet the eligibility requirements stipulated in the Company's Articles of Association that ensures the selection of qualified members (Different than Article No. (5) of the Governance Code) by secret ballot of the General Assembly.
 The Special Shareholder shall not participate in the voting process.
 Voting takes place in accordance with the applicable rules and regulations.